 Plan your visit

-Toilets: There is one toilet available for our visitors at Middleton Hall Courtyard (closed on Tuesdays).
+- Toilets: There is one toilet available for our visitors to use at neighbouring Middleton Hall Courtyard.
+See their website for opening times.

 - Free entrance to RSPB members

 There are no entrance charges to the reserve, but the following car parking charges apply:

 RSPB members: FREE (please display your membership card face down in your windscreen)

 The nearest railway station is Wilnecote, 2.5 miles away.
 On foot follow the signs towards Fazeley then turn left on the A4091 until you reach the canal.
 Walk alongside the canal to the reserve.

 The reserve is not currently served by buses.